msoap/shell2telegram/README.md

 If not define -allow-users/-root-users options - authorize users via secret code from console or via chat with exists root users.

-All text after chat-command will be sent to STDIN of shell command.
+All text after /chat_command will be sent to STDIN of shell command.

+If chat command is /:plain_text - get user message without any /command (for private chats only)

 Predefined bot commands
 -----------------------